martijnvdp/terraform-k8-baremetal-cls/README.md

-# k8 cluster deployment scripts
+# K8 Cluster auto-deployment scripts

+Terraform scripts to quickly deploy a kubernetes cluster on vmware with linux vms

 ## k8cluster ##

-Working basic bare metal autodeployment of a kubernetes cluster on vmware with ubuntu vms \
+Basic bare metal autodeployment of a kubernetes cluster on vmware with ubuntu vms \
 using terraform and shell scripts

 - metallb loadbalancer

 ## k8cluster-kubespray ##

-Terraform code to deploy akubernetes cluster on vmware using kubespray ansible playboom and terraform \
+Advanced kubenetes cluster on vmware using kubespray ansible playbooks from the kubespray github  \
 HA cluster multiple master nodes with etcd

 more info: